-The Operating Subsidiaries' portfolio of Properties is discussed below.
-Reserve amounts discussed are gross reserves and are stated at December 31, 2006 based on forecast prices and cost assumptions.
-Although the Trust receives income from each of the Operating Subsidiaries pursuant to the NPI, interest and principal payments and trust and partnership distributions, all oil and natural gas operations and the management of the Trust are conducted by the Operating Subsidiaries.
+The Operating Subsidiaries' portfolio of significant Properties is discussed below.
+Reserve amounts discussed are gross reserves and are stated at December 31, 2007 based on forecast prices and cost assumptions.
+Although the Trust receives income from each of the Operating Subsidiaries pursuant to the NPI, interest and principal payments and trust and partnership distributions, all oil and natural gas operations and the management of the Trust are conducted by Harvest Operations.

 In general, the Properties include major oil accumulations which benefit from active pressure support due to an underlying regional aquifer.
-Generally, the properties have predictable decline rates with costs of production and oil price key to determining the economic limits of production.
-The Operating Subsidiaries are actively engaged in cost reduction, production and reserve replacement optimization efforts directed at reserve addition through extending the economic life of these producing properties beyond the limits used in the Reserve Report and developing new proven reserves previously not evaluated by the Independent Reserve Engineering Evaluators.
-In respect of the Properties, the Operating Subsidiaries have entered into a number of electrical power swaps to manage a portion of the risk associated with electrical power cost volatility, which is a significant portion of the production costs associated with the Properties.
+Generally, the Properties have predictable decline rates with costs of production and oil price key to determining the economic limits of production.
+The Harvest Operations is actively engaged in cost reduction, production and reserve replacement optimization efforts directed at reserve addition through extending the economic life of these producing properties beyond the limits used in the Reserve Report and developing new proven reserves previously not evaluated by the Independent Reserve Engineering Evaluators.
+In respect of the Properties, the Harvest Operations has entered into a number of electrical power swaps to manage a portion of the risk associated with electrical power cost volatility, which is a significant portion of the production costs associated with the Properties.

-Harvest's portfolio of significant properties is discussed below.
 The estimates of reserves and future net revenue for individual properties may not reflect the same confidence levels as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.

-2006 Historical Production by Material Property
+2007 Historical Production by Material Property